Director Cheatle Resigns And State Police Testimony

 What's your thoughts on that?

-So my thoughts on that are you know, for intimate details as far as like the bullets, trajectory, um line of sight, etc.
+Yeah, so my thoughts on that are, you know, for intimate details as far as like the bullets, trajectory, line of sight, et cetera, that's all going to be with the FBI.

-It's all gonna be with the FBI.
+It's all going to be with the FBI.

-Anything that was like involved with the criminal investigation, she didn't really Have information on because she's not privy to it.
+Anything that was like involved with the criminal investigation, she didn't really have information on because she's not privy to it.

-So, Myron, you have an outside pressure of citizen investigations.
+So Myron, you have an outside pressure of citizen investigations.

-And with this, the court of public opinion building so quickly and with no crime more interested by the greater earth in human history.
+And with this, the court of public opinion building so quickly and with no crime more interested by the greater earth and human history, this is something that needs to be competed with from a communication strategy standpoint.

-And the fact that every move has been so opaque, and you gave great reasons and spoke to the testimony yesterday.
+And the fact that every move has been so opaque, and you gave great reasons and spoke to the testimony yesterday, there's still more that can be done that hasn't been done, that this is a catastrophic failure.

 Just as the one in decades failure that you mentioned yesterday, this is a one in decades communication failure on the back of that.

-And that compounded with the failures in the person that happened to be in the place to take advantage, point to something or many questions that need to be answered.
+And that compounded with the failures in the person that happened to be in the place to take advantage point to something or many questions that need to be answered.

 And the fact that they aren't quelling this in any of their outward presentations, even a very limited press conference where they get to see a face, they get to talk to a person.